 The company started life as an aircraft engine manufacturer named RMW (Rapp Motor Works) in 1913, and became BMW (Bavarian Motor Works) in 1917.
 The company began building motorcycles in 1918 and did not make its first car until 1927.
 That first model was actually a licenced version of an Austin 7, and was named the Dixi.

 BMW’s main focus remained aero engine and motorcycle production, although it also produced some outstanding cars in the inter-war period – the famous BMW 328 being one.
 With the onset of World War II, BMW once again devoted its resources to producing aircraft engines for the German military.
 Its facilities were extensively bombed by the Allies, with the Munich facility completely destroyed.

 After the war, BMW survived by selling kitchen supplies and bicycles.
-Motorcycle production resumed in 1948, but car production did not restart until 1952.
-With the German economy still struggling, BMW was far more successful building motorcycles than cars.
+Motorcycle production resumed in 1948 and cars in 1952.
+With the German economy struggling, BMW was far more successful building motorcycles than cars.
 It struck a deal to build the Isetta bubble car under licence from Iso, and ended up building more than 160,000 of the little vehicles over its lifespan.
 However, the company was still struggling.